 Basically by this concept, many different formats would be supported.

-Continue for deciding next steps: TuC?
-AHG?
-Coordinated experiment?
+It was concluded that establishing a new AHG is the best way of studying generative face, providing software, coordinating experiments, investigating which parameters would be needed, how they can be efficiently coded, interoperability aspects, quality, stability, etc.

+The AHG should also be mandated to develop a document summarizing the potential approaches.

-AHG9: Source picture timing information SEI message aspects (6)
+Chairs: Y. Ye, H.-B. Teo, Z. Lyu, S. McCarthyAHG9: Source picture timing information SEI message aspects (6)

 Contributions in this area were discussed at 1830–2200 on Monday 16 Oct.
 2023 (chaired by JRO).